Gardens are a place to rest, to draw near, and to heal.

-Emma discovers a run-away teen in her barn, and the bishop asks her to provide a haven for a woman and her two children.
-Then her mother-in-law reveals a secret about her garden.
-Will Emma choose loneliness or learn to accept God’s gifts?
+When Widow Emma Hochstetter discovers a run-away teenager in her barn, and the bishop asks her to provide a haven for a local woman and her two children she finds her quiet life has been interrupted.
+Then, her mother-in-law, Mary Ann, reveals one of her garden's hidden secrets, something very unexpected.
+Will she continue alone or will she accept the gifts God has given her?

-When a corporation shows interest in buying Sadie’s heirloom seeds, she panics.
-They are all she has left of her Dat and Mem.
-Eli believes he can help Sadie, but a misunderstanding leaves her heartbroken.
-Will she trust him again, and will the seeds of a new relationship take root?
+Sadie Chupp finds her greatest joy in the greenhouses in her Montana community.
+A company is interested in buying her heirloom seeds, but they are the only thing she has left from her deceased parents.
+Eli Plank is a traveling bachelor who believes he can help Sadie, but a misunderstanding leaves her heartbroken.
+Will she trust him again, and let the seeds of a new relationship take root?

-Rosemary is doing her best to run her family’s household.
+Rosemary Lantz is doing her best to run her family’s household.
 She excels at all her tasks except one: gardening.
-Saul has been interested in her for years, but Rosemary has turned him down repeatedly.
-Saul begins helping with her family’s garden, but someone is sabotaging his efforts—and keeping a secret that could change their lives.
+Saul Petersheim has pursued Rosemary for years, but Rosemary keeps turning him down.
+What Saul doesn’t know is that she has good reason—something no one can know—especially not him.

 |About the Contributor(s)||Beth Wiseman